dlyubimov/ecoadapters/README.md

 Hint: It may be also useful to explore that project if you want to download R package releases and have trouble to adjust R setup to compile them yourself.

+All releases (which are believed to be more or less stable and often actually run in production environment) are tagged.
+The tag names correspond to release maven version.
+So to check what versions are available in maven, check the tags.

 License
 -------